Follow Us on Facebook & Instagram

 • Surgery — Blocked fallopian tube prevents fertilization from taking place.
 Therefore, surgery is used to unblock the fallopian tubes.

-• Surrogacy — It is a method of assisted reproduction used to help inpiduals who are unable to bear children due to several reasons.
-Surrogacy is an agreement where a woman agrees to carry the pregnancy on behalf of couples or inpiduals.
-Legality of the surrogacy program depends on jurisdiction.
+• Surrogacy — It is a method of assisted reproduction used to help individuals who are unable to bear children due to several reasons.
+Surrogacy is an agreement where a woman agrees to carry the pregnancy on behalf of couples or individuals.
+The legality of the surrogacy program depends on jurisdiction.

 If you want to learn more about your options, schedule a consultation with Orange Blossom Women’s Group today!
-We are conveniently located in Trinity, FL.
+We are conveniently located in Trinity and Land O' Lakes Florida.
+727-846-7000

 You Might Also Enjoy...